martingaston/tdd-by-example-typescript/notes/money.md

 # Money

+## The TDD Cycle

+1. Write a test
+2. Make it compile
+3. Run it to see that it fails
+4. Do the barest minimum you can to make it run
+5. Remove duplication

 ## The Brief, In Brief

 - We need to be able to add amounts in two different currencies and convert the result given a set exchange rate